 All external examiners are required to submit an annual report, receipt of the report by Academic Services will trigger payment of the annual fee.

-Academic Services will send an email before your annual report is due as a reminder of this responsibility.
+We'll send you an email before your annual report is due.

-Annual reports should be submitted electronically to the Head of Quality at this email address: firstname.lastname@example.org.
+Annual reports should be emailed to the Head of Quality at email@example.com.
 Academic Services will copy reports immediately to Subject Leaders and all relevant staff.
 External examiners retain the right to send reports directly to the Vice-Chancellor.

 Annual reports should follow the templates provided below: